Developing novel serotonergic therapeutics

 About Us

-Mission to improve quality of life for those who suffer from serotonergic driven disorders
+Mission to improve the quality of life for those who suffer from serotonergic-driven disorders

-Praeventix is an early-stage biotech company committed to the discovery, research and early clinical development of novel serotonergic therapeutics with potential applications in dermatologic, autoimmune and neurodegenerative diseases.
+Praeventix is an early development stage biopharmaceutical company committed to the discovery, research and clinical development of novel serotonergic therapeutics with potential applications in dermatologic, autoimmune and neurodegenerative diseases.

 Potential first indication